Responsibility for compliance

 Use of artistic works, for example figures from published works in lecture notes and slides may likewise require permission if use is not licensed.

 The University Copyright Officer (UCO) and the Copyright Information Officer are available to provide advice on how to use copyrighted materials without infringement.

 QUT is committed to compliance with Australian copyright law.
 All copying at QUT (paper, digital or otherwise) must be permitted by the relevant licence or covered under the education exceptions or fair dealing provisions in the Copyright Act.
-General copyright information for students is found in Copyright Guide, Quick Copyright Information for Students (PDF, 157KB) and on the Student Community webpage Intellectual property and copyright.
+General copyright information for students is found in Copyright Guide and on HiQ: Copyright.
 QUT's Copyright Policy will help you avoid copyright infringement.
 Students are required to respect QUTs Copyright Policy by not posting works, or using posted works in a way that infringes Australian copyright law.
 It is your responsibility to avoid copyright infringement.

 Unless marked otherwise, learning and teaching materials in Canvas, including lecture notes and slides, are protected by copyright.
 These may be used for study only.
 All other uses, including posting to student note or assignment writing websites are strictly prohibited.
 QUT will assert ownership of these materials.
 Students infringing copyright may be subject to misconduct procedures.

 The University Copyright Officer is available to provide advice on how to use copyrighted materials without infringement.